roccoren/audio-rt/README.md

 The service expects base64-encoded 16-bit PCM audio and returns a WAV-encoded reply along with the transcript.
 For realtime calls it creates an ephemeral session (`/api/realtime/session`) and relays the SDP offer/answer exchange (`/api/realtime/handshake`).
 CORS is open for local development.

+`/api/realtime/session` accepts a `provider` field so you can choose between the default GPT Realtime deployment (`"gpt-realtime"`) and Azure VoiceLive (`"voicelive"`).
+When `provider` is `"voicelive"` the backend simply mints the VoiceLive client secret and hands the WebSocket URL back to the browser without brokering the audio stream.

+> VoiceLive support currently expects a valid `AZURE_VOICELIVE_API_KEY`.
+If you plan to authenticate with Azure AD tokens you will need to extend the backend to obtain a bearer token and swap the request headers accordingly.

 ## Frontend: React Web Client

 The web UI is built with Vite + React + TypeScript.
 Configure the API URL (defaults to `http://localhost:8000`) by copying `web/.env.template` to `web/.env` and adjusting the value if needed.